rustformers/llama-rs/README.md

 ## Current State

+This library is no longer actively maintained.
+For reference, the following is the state of the project as of the last update.

 There are currently four available versions of `llm` (the crate and the CLI):

 - The released version `0.1.1` on `crates.io`.
-This version is several months out of date and does not include support for the most recent models.
+This version is very out of date and does not include support for the most recent models.
 - The `main` branch of this repository.
 This version can reliably infer GGMLv3 models, but does not support GGUF, and uses an old version of GGML.
 - The `gguf` branch of this repository; this is a version of `main` that supports inferencing with GGUF, but does not support any models other than Llama, requires the use of a Hugging Face tokenizer, and does not support quantization.
 It also uses an old version of GGML.
 - The `develop` branch of this repository.
 This is a from-scratch re-port of `llama.cpp` to synchronize with the latest version of GGML, and to support all models and GGUF.
-It is currently a work in progress, and is not yet ready for use.

-The plan is to finish up the work on `develop` (see [the PR](https://github.com/rustformers/llm/pull/442)), and then merge it into `main` and release a new version of `llm` to `crates.io`, so that up-to-date support for the latest models and GGUF will be available.
-It is not yet known when this will happen.
+This will not be completed due to the archival of the project.

 ## Overview